boyanfan/dream-engine/docs/Animation.md

 - `int frameRate`: The number of frames to display per second.
 - `bool isFlippedRendering`: Whether the animation should be rendered with horizontal flipping.
 - `float parallexEffect`: The parallax effect strength applied during rendering.
+- `bool hasFinished`:  A flag determines whether the animation has finished.

 ---